 - Sledge hammer.
 The good old basher, great for bashing stuff.
 I don’t know how I lived without this.
 I purchased this when we moved into our current house and needed to break up some hardcore from the fireplace we had renovated.
 I remember swinging that thing for hours to mash up the stone.
 There was probably a faster way to do it but I got a great workout.

-- Chainsaw.
+- Cordless chainsaw.
 Probably a 10 on the danger scale, but so satisfying cutting through wood like butter.
-We have a log burner now where the old fireplace was and having a chainsaw to cut up the wood is a must.
-This has to be one of the tools I’m terrified of and respect the hell out of.
+We have a log burner now where the old fireplace was and having a cordless chainsaw to cut up the wood is a must.
+This has to be one of the tools I’m terrified of and respect the most.

 - Circular saw.
 Again, one you have to respect.
 One wrong move with this and its goodbye fingers.
 When we did our kitchen worktops this was a must.
 I told Victoria I wouldn’t be doing the job without one.